#1 – Brazil is the largest coffee producer, consumer and exporter worldwide.

 - Today approximately 45 million bags of coffee beans of 60 kg are produced each year.

-- Market share of 34 %
+- Brazil has a market share of 34 % of worldwide produced coffee

-- Approx. 80 % Arabica and 20 % Robusta beans.
+- with Approx. 80 % Arabica and 20 % Robusta beans.

 - In 2017, Brazil had to import 1 million Robusta coffee bags from Vietnam for the first time due to drought